ITensor/website/docs/book/index.md

 ### Priming Indices

-One property of an Index you can change is its prime level.
+The one property of an Index you can change is its prime level.

 An Index starts out with prime level zero.
 Two copies of the same Index with the same prime level compare equal.